Unveiling clean two-dimensional discrete time crystals on a digital quantum computer

-The recent advancements in the quality of quantum devices have enabled successful simulation of quantum dynamics on a much larger scale, both in terms of qubit count and time step duration.
+The recent advancements in the quality of quantum devices have enabled the successful simulation of quantum dynamics on a much larger scale, both in terms of qubit count and time step duration.
 Specifically, achieving quantum dynamics simulation on a 133-qubit system for up to 100 time steps using a digital quantum computer, as demonstrated in this study, represents a significant leap forward compared to previous studies.
 Our comparative study, employing a 2dTNS method, confirmed the agreement between the results obtained using the quantum device and those from the classical simulations, for approximately up to 50 time steps.
-However, in our investigation of both 28-qubit and 133-qubit systems, we encountered a critical parameter regime where the perturbation to the transverse field approaches $2\epsilon \approx 0.2\pi$, near the crossover boundary between DTCs/DTQCs and thermalisation.
-In this regime, the limitation of classical simulations become apparent, particularly for long-time steps around 100.
-Indeed, in the 28-qubit system, we observe discrepancies between the results of the 2dTNS method, even with the largest feasible bond dimension, and those of the state-vector simulation (Supplementary Information S2).
-Additionally, in the 133-qubit system, a slow convergence of the results of the 2dTNS method with respect to the bond dimension is observed, implying the growth of entanglement that is hardly tractable within the classical resources available for the 2dTNS method (Supplementary Information S3).
-These observations highlight the boundary of the classical simulation capabilities.
-Therefore, our study of Floquet dynamics in this parameter regime, extending up to 100 time steps on the 133-qubit system, pushes the boundaries of classical simulations to their limit, emphasising the significant potential of current digital quantum computers for simulating out-of-equilibrium quantum dynamics in two dimensions.
+However, in our investigation of both 28-qubit and 133-qubit systems, we encountered a critical parameter regime where the perturbation to the transverse field approaches $2\epsilon \approx 0.2\pi$, near the crossover boundary between DTC and IM-DTC responses and thermalisation.
+In this regime, the limitation of classical simulations becomes apparent, particularly for long-time steps around 100.
+Indeed, in the 28-qubit system, we observe discrepancies between the results of the 2dTNS method, even with the largest feasible bond dimension, and those of the state-vector simulation (Supplementary Information~S2).
+Additionally, in the 133-qubit system, a slow convergence of the results of the 2dTNS method with respect to the bond dimension is observed, implying the growth of entanglement that is hardly tractable within the classical resources available for the 2dTNS method (Supplementary Information~S3).
+Therefore, our study of Floquet dynamics in this parameter regime, extending up to 100 time steps on the 133-qubit system, pushes the boundaries of classical simulations specially based on tensor-network methods to their limit, emphasising the significant potential of current digital quantum computers for simulating out-of-equilibrium quantum dynamics in two dimensions.
+The utilisation of a stabilizer formalism may further improve the simulatability of a tensor network~\cite{Begusic2024,MasotLlima2024}.
+It would be a very interesting future challenge to reproduce the DTC and IM-DTC dynamics in the prethermal regime up to 100 time steps using a tensor network method that incorporates quantum noise~\cite{Mangini2024}.